digitalearthafrica/ndvi-anomalies/testing/README.md

 5. Vegetation_anomalies_monthly

-     This notebook will calculate monthly _standardised_ NDVI anomalies with the harmonization of the landsat for any given month and year.
+     This notebook calculate monthly _standardised_ NDVI anomalies with the harmonization of the landsat for any given month and year.
 The long-term seasonal climatologies (both mean and standard deviation) are calculated on-the-fly.